braintree/spidersuite/README.md

 ## Usage

-1. Create a configuration file.
-See [Configure spidersuite](#configure-spidersuite) and see the `config` directory for an example configuration file.

-    > **Note:** For more details about configuration options, see the configuration file examples in the `examples` directory.

 1. Start the app that you want to crawl.

 1. Open another Terminal window in the same directory as your project.